MordechaiHadad/surreal-migraine/README.md

 surreal-migraine
 =================

-A tiny CLI to generate SurrealDB migration files (numeric or temporal prefixed).
+A tiny CLI and library to generate and manage SurrealDB migration files (numeric or temporal prefixed).

 Install